As part of our service, Assignr can issue a IRS 1099-NEC form for for any official who has been paid $600 or more during the calendar year.

 Since Assignr is issuing a 1099-NEC form on behalf of your organization, there's a couple things we need from you:

-- If you have payments that are not in Assignr that need to be included in the officials' 1099-NEC forms, you will need to enter these payments manually, or contact us for assistance with importing the data into the system.
+If you have payments that are not in Assignr that need to be included in the officials' 1099-NEC forms, you will need to enter these payments manually.

 To navigate to this page: